 Library visits averaged 6200 per week in 2010-11.
-The library serves as the primary resource on campus for computers, with approximately 66 desktop computers and 40 laptop and netbook computers that students can check out for in-library use.
+The library serves as the primary resource on campus for computeraccess, with approximately 66 desktop computers and 40 laptop and netbook computers that students can check out for in-library use.
 Demand for these computers is high.
 Laptop computers were checked out more than 24,000 times in 2009-10 and 25,000 times in 2010-11.

 Technical support for students is crucial for their progress and completion, and the library provides this important scaffolding.
 Student interns and staff assist students with software applications, printing, connecting to the Internet, and many other tasks related to life at the college.
 In a 2008 reorganization the library came under the purview of the IT division, resulting in gradual improvements to technical infrastructure for the library.
 The laptop checkout center continues to evolve into a full-service tech support center for students.
 Student internships at this center provide valuable training and work experience.
-Staffing is a challenge here, however, since the center is overseen by a 19-hour-per-week timesheet position.
+Staffing is a challenge at this service point, however, since the center is overseen by a 19-hour-per-week timesheet position.
+Making this position full time would dramatically increase service levels.